 Rebecca remains one of my favorite places to visit when I’m near my hometown of Fitzgerald.
 This is the “main drag”, or what once was.
 The building on the left is the city hall.

-© Brian Brown and Vanishing Media 2008-2013.
-Unauthorized use and/or duplication of this material without express and written permission from this website's author and/or owner is strictly prohibited.
-Excerpts and links may by used, provided that full and clear credit is given to Brian Brown and Vanishing South Georgia with appropriate and specific direction to the original content.
+© Copyright Brian Brown Photography/Vanishing Media USA 2008-2021.
+All Rights Reserved.
+Unauthorized use of this material without express and written permission from this website’s author/owner is strictly prohibited.
+Excerpts and links may by used, provided that full and clear credit is given with appropriate and specific direction to the original content.
+For my purposes this now applies to Pinterest, Facebook group pages which collect photos without attribution, Tumblr, and all other photo harvesting platforms.
+Unauthorized use of any material on this site is a violation of copyright.
+Please report broken links and violations of copyright.

 My husband and I purchased the former mayor’s house in Rebecca.
 The house is full of character!
 We love it!
 It’s amazing to sit outside at night on the front porch and imagine what it was like 100 years ago in this area.